Covid-19 vaccinations Q&A

 The priority list is against an evidence base as to who is most at risk.
 It is estimated that taken together, these groups represent around 99% of preventable mortality from COVID-19.

 Once you have had the vaccine, this isn't a ‘passport to freedom’.
 You must still follow the COVID-19 regulations and guidance.
-This is because although you will be much better protected from the virus, you might still be able to transmit or carry it, passing it on to others.
+From the 19th of July, the advice is to be cautious, be considerate and be kind.
+Therefore, the advice continues to be: follow the guidance and regulations, practice social distancing, meet outdoors where possible, continue to wash hands regularly and continue to wear a face covering indoors, particularly in busy or crowded situations and on public transport.
+Although once vaccinated, you will be much better protected from the virus, you might still be able to transmit or carry it, passing it on to others.
+Following this advice will help protect you and others, and help prevent the virus from spreading.

-Three vaccinations have been authorised in the UK which are Pfizer/BioNTech, AstraZeneca and Moderna.
+Three vaccinations have been authorised and are available for use in the UK which are Pfizer/BioNTech, AstraZeneca and Moderna.

 Your questions have been answered regarding the COVID-19 vaccination programme with the Pfizer/BioNTech, AstraZeneca and Moderna vaccines: